demeterandino/roadside-delivery-po-portfolio/README.md

 - Connectivity may be intermittent → buffering, retries, and idempotent ingestion are required
 - Mixed versions exist during rollouts → compatibility rules are essential

----

-## How I would use this in an interview
-I use these artifacts to explain:
-- how I translate stakeholder needs into a **prioritized backlog** with testable acceptance criteria,
-- how I drive **release readiness** and safe rollouts,
-- how I align delivery with **operability and measurable KPIs**.